JeffreySyme/SimpleBlazorServer/README.md

 # Simple Blazor Server
 Simple Blazor Server application with Mediator
 ## Purpose
-This is a .NET Core Template for spinning up a Blazor Server application quickly.
+.NET Core Template for spinning up a Blazor Server application quickly.
 This project is generic, minimal and uses popular .NET libraries.
 ## Installation
 Clone the repo and run the following command